alexandre101006/methodology-for-CIRAIG/README.md

 The names of the makes and models are underspecified in the SAAQ database as we get the first five letters of the make/model (or the first word if it is shorter than five letters).

-The **EPA database** is a catalog of vehicles on the USA market.
+The **EPA database** is a catalog of vehicles on the USA market (post 2010, for now).
 Our work focuses on the following data/columns, as they are the ones matching the expected level of detail :
 * Model Year : the year the vehicle was manufactured
 * Represented Test Veh make : the make of the vehicle
 * Represented Test Veh Model : the model
 * Equivalent Test Weight (ETW) (in lbs.) : net mass of the vehicle + mass of all liquids filled + 300 (estimated mass of passenger + cargo)

 The ETW data is the center of our methodology.
 Therefore it needs to be understood right and some preliminary work concerns it.

+The **nrcan** database is a catalog of the vehicles on the Canadian market (post 1995).
+Our work focuses on the following data/columns, as they are the ones matching the expected level of detail :
+* Model year : the year the vehicle was manufactured
+* Make : the make of the vehicle
+* Model : the model
+* Vehicle class

 **What result are we expecting ?**
 The expected result of the following works is to obtain a new database with the following information for each vehicle :